Department of Movement Sciences

 Prereqs: Senior standing or Permission.

-RSTM 4250 Programming and Marketing in Movement and Leisure Sciences (3 credits)
+SRM 4250 Marketing and Program Design in Sport and Recreation (3 credits)

-In this course, students will learn the science and art of programming and marketing with a focus on their applications in the design, implementation, and evaluation of movement and leisure programs.
+In this course, students will learn the science and art of marketing and program design with a focus on their applications in the design, implementation, and evaluation of sport and recreation programs.
 By the end of the course, each student will have the requisite skills to implement a program of their own design.
+Additional projects/assignments required for graduate credit.
 Typically Offered: Fall.

 Cross-listed with MVSC 4300